conjurinc/apidocs/api.md

 ```

 You just gave the group `mobile/developers` the privilege `execute` on the variable `firebase.com/mobile/secret-token`.
-This means that everyone in that group can now fetch the value of the variable (secret).
+This means that everyone in that group can now fetch the firebase key from the variable.

 We can check that that is indeed the case with the [Resource > Check](/#reference/resource/check) route: